TYPO3-Documentation/T3DocTeam/Documentation/Drafts/GeneralThings/StartPages/Index.rst

 * How to read this document (or should this be in the introduction section?)
 * Quick links

-What information is already in left sidepanel, on footer etc. and must not be in main content
+What information is already in left sidepanel, on footer etc. and must not be in main content?

 * Title of document (is in left sidepanel)
 * Version of document (is in left sidepanel)